 Although many businesses have Microsoft Excel, they aren't aware of how to use Excel automation.
 Automation using Excel Macros will provide businesses with a convenient process that will save time and, therefore, money.
 Having the capability to standardise document formats means the possibilities are endless with Excel automation.

 Excel automation can be used to save time when updating excel documents.
 A macro could update excel with the most recent information from a database, such as prices or company data.

 As a Visual Basic for Applications (VBA) code, the macro will live within the document.
 With the ability to manipulate it, it can become an invaluable tool that can be used to:

 - Communicate with a variety of data sources – from text files to databases.

-Here are some use cases, demonstrating the specific ways in which businesses can utilise this tool:
+Here are some Excel Automation examples demonstrating the specific ways in which businesses can utilise this tool:

-- Preparing and automating customer reports from the collected data – e.g information can be sourced from questionnaires or scanned barcodes.
+- Preparing and automating customer reports from the collected data – e.g. information sourced from questionnaires or scanned barcodes.

-- Merging data to create custom lists – a way of preparing the data so it can then be imported into another system.
+- Merging data to create custom lists – a way of preparing the data to be imported into another system.

 - A way of creating custom spreadsheet templates

 - Creating budget plans and forecasts – key within the financial industry.

 Macro excel automation has a wide variety of uses, so try harnessing its power!
 Automation can never be underestimated for businesses, especially when looking to increase efficiency with excel documents.